docker/docs/content/security/for-admins/hardened-desktop/enhanced-container-isolation/config.md

   this case, remove the local image and pull it again (e.g., `docker rm <image>` and `docker pull <image>`).

-* It's not possible to allow Docker socket bind-mounts on images that are not on a registry (e.g., images built locally and not yet pushed to a registry).
+* It's not possible to allow Docker socket bind-mounts on local images (i.e., images that are not on a registry) unless they are [derived from an allowed image](#docker-socket-Mount-permissions-for-derived-images).
   That's because Docker Desktop pulls the digests for the allowed images from the registry, and then uses that to compare against the local copy of the image.

 * The `commandList` configuration applies to all containers that are allowed to bind-mount the Docker socket.
 Therefore it can't be configured differently per